26 Men

 26 Men is a syndicated American Western television series about the Arizona Rangers, a law-enforcement group limited to 26 active members.
 By March 1958, the program was carried on 158 stations in the United States.
 The program was also broadcast on ATN-7 in Australia and on ZBM-TV in Bermuda.

 Synopsis and background

 The series is set in the Arizona Territory in the first decade of the 20th century.
 The rangers were part of the group established by the Arizona Territorial Legislature in 1901.
 The number of members was limited to 26 "to avoid vigilantism".
 Information from government archives and newspapers provided the basis of the plots of episodes.

+Critical response

+A review in the trade publication Variety said that the premiere episode had "clean action and plot situations", making it different from the era's trend toward adult Westerns.
+It commended the work of Tris Coffin and Kelo Henderson and the pacing of the direction but noted that production values appeared weaker than those of Western programs on networks.